mustafa-tariqk/foul-bot/README.md

 Hardware:

 * Internet
-* Random computer you can leave on forever
+* Random computer you can leave on forever / as much as you can
-* (Cloud server also works)

 ## Discord Specific Setup